leonelmenaia/South-African-mobile-numbers-validation/README.md

 `make test`

-to run the Unit and API tests.
+To run the Unit and API tests.

+To call the endpoints, it's need to use the /v1/auth endpoint to authenticate, using the following JSON body:

+`{
+  "username": "username",
+  "password": "password"
+}`

+`make stop`

+To stop the docker.

 ### File Structure

+The main project files are in /modules/v1.
+Unit tests are in /tests/unit/models.
+API tests are in /tests/api.
+Configs are in /config.

 ### Features

-I used a MVC framework for PHP.

 I decided to implement the authentication using a Bearer Token.
 The client uses the Auth endpoint to send a username and password that will match in the database and return the Bearer JWT.
 After that, the client will need to use the token in the Authorization Header until it expires and the client will need to request a new one.